-Interdisciplinary Expert Centre for Climate Change and Health (IECCCH)
+Interdisciplinary Expert Centre on Climate Change and Health (IECCCH)

 Background